ballj/terraform-module-kubernetes-ingress-powerdns/README.md

 # Terraform Kubernetes Ingress

-This terraform module deploys an ingress on kubernetes and updates DNS.
+This terraform module deploys an ingress on kubernetes, updates DNS (PowerDNS) and adds to monitoring (Icinga2).

 ## Deployment